Revou-FSSE-Jun25/milestone-1-rranoo12rnj/README.md

 Each page includes header which is the navigation menu and footer which is the hyperlink to other parts of the web and way's to contact Rahma.

+## Features Implemented
+- Responsive design using Flexbox and media queries
+- color and font css files for a uniform styling throughout the website
+- layout responsive and adaptive to any device layout

 ## Tools
 - HTML5
 - CSS